Diversity, Equity, and Inclusion Trends for 2021

 Organizations around the country—from retail settings like Target to corporations—are grappling with issues related to the use of gender-specific restrooms, many simply offering gender-neutral options.
 HR departments are focused on providing healthcare benefits that are inclusive of employees who are transitioning.
 Managers are in need of education around the language and their responsibility related to an employees’ gender identity and expression.

-As the movement to recognize and accept transgendered and gender non-binary employees continue, 2020 is likely to see more focus on updating diversity, equity, and inclusion training along with a need to have internal conversations and education around gender-inclusivity.
+As the movement to recognize and accept transgendered and gender non-binary employees continue, it’s likely we’ll see more focus on updating diversity, equity, and inclusion training along with a need to have internal conversations and education around gender-inclusivity.

 4. Shifting From Diversity and Inclusion to Diversity, Equity, and Inclusion

 The past few years have brought to the forefront that a focus on diversity, or increasing representation of people from various backgrounds, perspectives, and experiences, is only part of the equation.
 Inclusion, making space and amplifying the voices of everyone in the workplace, equally, is another.
-Both of these concepts will remain a top focus for organizations in 2020.
+Both of these concepts will remain a top focus for organizations in years to come.

 Many forward-leaning organizations are also focusing on the idea of ‘equity’ as part of their overall strategy.
 Equity in the workplace manifests in a range of ways from unpacking decision points that lead to pay inequity, exploring equity in talent development investments, and leveraging initiatives like Business Resource Groups (or Affinity Groups) as a vehicle to address equity succession planning.